-The importance of product recommendation in the strategy for personalizing the user experience on e-commerce platforms
+The importance of product recommendations for personalizing your e-commerce site

-Product recommendation, an integral part of the user experience personalization strategy, allows e-retailers to demonstrate their in-depth knowledge of consumers' preferences and needs, and their ability to provide them with products that perfectly match their needs.
+Product recommendation, an integral part of the strategy of personalizing the user experience, enables e-tailers to demonstrate their in-depth knowledge of consumer preferences and needs, as well as their ability to provide them with the products that are just right for them.

-This ability to understand and anticipate customer expectations is based on sophisticated recommendation systems.
+This ability to understand and anticipate customer expectations relies on sophisticated product recommendation systems.
 Before exploring how these systems manage to propose relevant products to each user, it is essential to define what they are.

-In English, the concept of a recommender system uses a variety of expressions, but the one that catches our attention is "recommender system".
-This is a holistic IT system designed to integrate and deploy different recommender modes, algorithms and use cases.
-This complex system combines advanced techniques to provide personalized suggestions that respond precisely to each user's expectations.
-These techniques include:
+The concept of recommender system is deployed under various expressions, but the one that particularly catches our attention is “recommender system”.
+This is a holistic IT system, designed to integrate and deploy various recommender modes, algorithms and use cases.
+This complex system combines advanced techniques to offer personalized suggestions, responding precisely to each user's expectations.
+These techniques include :

 Content-based filtering

-Content-based filtering’ distinguishes itself by focusing on the intrinsic characteristics of products.
-This filtering method recommends items that are similar in terms of attributes to the products the user is browsing - such as their color or material, for example.
+Content-based filtering is characterised by its focus on the intrinsic characteristics of products.
+This type of filtering is widely used in product recommendation by suggesting items that are similar in attributes to the products the user is exploring - such as their colour, material or other specific features.

-Sensefuel has been using content-based filtering for over 5 years, via a vector stack, a key element of its solution.
-This technology assigns semantic vectors to each product, making it easier to calculate similarities between products.
+Sensefuel has been using content-based filtering for over 5 years through a vector stack, a key element of its solution.
+This technology assigns semantic vectors to each product, facilitating the calculation of similarities between products.
 Thanks to these vectors, we can identify which products are close to each other based on their attributes.

-This approach is applied to various aspects of the Sensefuel platform, including the search engine, result ranking, product selection, and many other applications.
-The same vectors are also used to generate personalized recommendations.
+This approach is used in various aspects of the Sensefuel platform, including the search engine, result ranking, product selection and many other applications.
+The same vectors are also used to generate personalised recommendations.

 Collaborative-based filtering

 Unlike content-based filtering, which focuses on product attributes, collaborative-based filtering extracts meaning from user behaviour.
-By following the path of each user, it is possible to deduce preferences and potentially significant correlations between different products.
+By following each user's path, it is possible to infer preferences and potentially significant correlations between different products.

-So, if "User A" visits product pages in sequence and "User B" follows the same path, these products are considered related, regardless of their nature.
-Whether it's books or shoes, collaborative-based filtering relies on the statistical average of the behavior of a community of users to infer correlations and recommend a product when one user consults another.
+So if 'User A' visits a series of product pages and 'User B' follows the same path, these products are considered related, regardless of their nature.
+Whether it's books or shoes, collaborative-based filtering uses the statistical average of a community of users' behaviour to infer correlations and recommend a product when one user consults another.

 The data is collected in two ways: